tatsath/SmoldoclingAPp/QUICK_START.md

 ## ✅ Meta Tensor Error Fixed!

 The meta tensor error has been resolved.
-The app now uses docling with minimal configuration to avoid PyTorch model loading issues.
+The app now uses docling with two pipeline options to avoid PyTorch model loading issues.

 ## 🚀 How to Run the App